How Much Does It Cost to Paint a Room?

 How much does it cost to paint a room?
 According to HomeGuide, the typical cost to have an average 320-square-foot room painted by a professional is $550 to $2,100 (CAD 752 to CAD 2,872).
 Painting the room yourself reduces the cost to between $150 and $300 (CAD 205 and CAD 410).

 Keep in mind that that cost is for 320 square feet.
 The cost varies significantly based on the size of the room and the number of rooms you paint.
 For example, a living room can range from $600 to $2,000 (CAD 821 to CAD 2,736), depending on the square footage.
 A bathroom usually only costs $250 to $650 (CAD 342 to CAD 889) to paint because of the smaller size.
 Larger spaces require more paint, which increases your supply costs, as well as more time, which increases labor costs if you hire a professional painter.

 How Much Does a Painter Charge Per Square Foot?

-The typical rate for a professional painter is between $2 and $6 (CAD 2.50 and CAD 7.50) per square foot compared to the $1 to $3 (CAD 1.25 to CAD 3.75) it would cost to do it yourself.
+Forbes says the typical rate for a professional painter is between $2 and $7 (CAD 2.74 and CAD 9.57) per square foot, compared to $1 to $3 (CAD 1.37 to CAD 4.10) for DIY painting (data from HomeGuide).
 This can fluctuate depending on where you live and what type of paint you choose.
 It's common for 70% to 85% of the room painting costs to go towards labor costs.